Pomegranate Health

 Welcome to Pomegranate Health — a podcast about the culture of medicine.

-Get insights from clinicians, researchers, and advocates as they tackle important questions — like how to make difficult clinical and ethical decisions without being influenced by bias, how to communicate better with patients and colleagues, and how to provide healthcare that’s both efficient and fair.
+Pomegranate Health is a podcast about the culture of medicine.
+You'll hear insights from clinicians, researchers, and advocates as they tackle important questions — like how to make difficult clinical and ethical decisions without being influenced by bias, how to communicate better with patients and colleagues, and how to provide healthcare that’s both efficient and fair.

-If you're a CPD participant, time spent listening counts towards your CPD hours.
-And if you're a Basic Physician Trainee, the Case Report series can help you prepare for your long case clinical exams.
+If you're a Fellow of the RACP, time spent listening can be counted toward your CPD hours.
+And if you're a Basic Physician Trainee, the [Case Report] series can help you prepare for your long case clinical exams.

 We’d love to hear your thoughts — feel free to leave a comment on each episode or send feedback and ideas to podcast@racp.edu.au.